Send Feedback

 Extreme terseness

 The trade-off for q's power is brevity. q developers value minimal keystrokes, which does lead to heavy overloading of symbols.
 For example, the ? symbol can perform ten different operations depending on its arguments.
-In the previous section, we saw that it can denote reverse lookup; below we show three other usages (called roll, deal and permute) related to random number generation:
+In the previous section, you saw that it can denote reverse lookup; below we show three other usages (called roll, deal and permute) related to random number generation:

 q)rand 10